JacksonAllan/CC/README.md

 ### What's next?

-Future versions should include `NULL`-terminated dynamic strings and more performance benchmarks.
+Future versions should include null-terminated dynamic strings and more performance benchmarks.